-Welcome to an internal scientific dialogue on climate change, 29 April.
+Welcome to a scientific dialogue on climate change, 29 April.
 The target group is researchers and research support staff within any field at SLU, with an interest in research relating to climate change.

 During this event, we will host a moderated conversation about how we can strengthen our climate change research for the future, with researchers Lotta Rydhmer, Peter Högberg, Jennie Barron and Rob Hart.
 Furthermore, there will be opportunities for all participants to interact, network and share reflections.
 Please join the conversation!